MatthewNutt5/MatthewNutt5.github.io/malloc.md

 [Back to Main Page](../)

-The following is a description adapted from the assignment writeup.
+As part of the Computer Engineering facet of my degree, I took a class that had us build a custom version of the `malloc` function in C. The following is a description adapted from the assignment writeup.

 This memory allocator is based on the segregated free lists scheme.
 In this scheme, multiple lists hold entries of open memory blocks that can be used for allocation.
 An array holds the head nodes of each list corresponding to a separate size range.
 The sizes are measured in words, and increase by powers of two; the 0th list holds free blocks of words 2<sup>1</sup> and up, the 1st list 2<sup>2</sup> and up, and so on.
 There are 12 such lists, and each list is a doubly-linked, non-circular list.
 Blocks are aligned to 8-byte boundaries.